apache/doris-website/docs/ecosystem/flink-doris-connector.md

 ```

-## Use FlinkCDC to access multiple tables or the entire database (Supports MySQL, Oracle, PostgreSQL, SQLServer)
+## Use FlinkCDC to access multiple tables or the entire database (Supports MySQL, Oracle, PostgreSQL, SQLServer,MongoDB)

 ### grammar